 The big question always asked of a virtualisation is – how fast is running Windows via Parallels compared with running Windows natively on Mac hardware (e.g. via Boot Camp)?
 The official Parallels answer is "measurable, but not noticeable".
 But if you want the best results, you should be using a solid-state drive (SSD) and plenty of RAM.

 Each operating system under Parallels runs in a self-contained virtual machine (VM).
 The good news is that if you don't have a large enough SSD in your laptop, you can run all your VMs from an a portable SSD with USB connection.
 And with SSD prices falling, go for a decent size – say 1TB (terabytes) or even 2TB and you can fill it up with as many versions of macOS, Windows and Linux as you like.

 How many VMs you can run at the same time is more dependent on your RAM.
 So if you can add more memory to your machine or you're looking to buy a new computer to run Parallels, go for 16GB (gigabytes) of RAM or more.

 Keep Mac compatibility

 There are a couple of free options for running Windows on a Mac, such as using the Mac's built-in Boot Camp installer, or using the free Oracle Virtual Box.
-Otherwise you could use the standard or pro versions of VMware Fusion, now at version 11.5, for $119 or $238 respectively.
+Otherwise, you could use VMware Fusion ($199).

 But for non-technical users, in particular, who simply want to use both Windows and Mac environments, Parallels shouldn't be overlooked.
 Whether running Windows in a separate window or screen on your Mac, or seamlessly integrated via Coherence mode, Parallels is a highly polished and super-convenient solution.